-In Applicant's SOR response, he admitted the debts in SOR ¶¶ 1.a through 1.e.
+In Applicant's SOR response, he admitted the SOR allegations in ¶¶ 1.a through 1.d, and he made some partial admissions.
 (Item 2) Applicant's admissions are accepted as findings of fact.
+Additional findings follow.

-Applicant is 50 years old, and he has been employed as an engineering technician since August 2009.2 In 2006, he received a diploma from a technical school.
-From 1991 to 2009, he served in the Navy, mostly in the Navy Reserve, and his rank was petty officer first class (E-6).
-From March to November 2006, he was unemployed.
-In 1994, he married, and in 2006, he divorced.
-His children were born in 1995 and 1998.
-There is no evidence that he violated security rules or used illegal drugs.
+Applicant is 48 years old, and he has been employed as a mechanic with his current employer since 1988.2 He has never served in the U.S. Armed Forces.
+In 1995, he married, and in 2003, he divorced.
+His children were born in 1995 and 1997.
+There is no evidence that he violated security rules, abused alcohol, or used illegal drugs.
 There is no evidence of employer performance evaluations.